Developer Guide

 7.1 Implementation

-Finding available time slots is facilitated by the AvailableCommand
+Finding available time slots is facilitated by the AvailableCommand, which extends the abstract class Command,

 Given below is an example usage scenario and how the edit mechanism behaves at each step.